shanec14/DS-ML-Projects/Temperature_Trends/README.md

 For this project, the following tasks are performed:

 Plot line graphs of the record high and record low temperatures by day of the year over the period 2005-2014.
-The area between the record high and record low temperatures for each day.
 Overlay a scatter plot of the 2015 data for any points (highs and lows) for which the ten-year record (2005-2014) record high or record low was broken in 2015.

 ## Files

-- `NCEIclimaterecords.csv`: Dataset containing information about educational videos and their engagement levels.
+- `NCEIclimaterecords.csv`: Dataset containing daily climate records from weather posts in the Michigan area.
 - `Temperature_Trends.ipynb`: Jupyter Notebook containing code for training and evaluating the model.

 ## Usage